hannah-martin/CS2450/journal.md

 Date: 8.31.25 - Subject: Journal entries.
 Engineering journals are important for keeping track of progress.
 I will write in this at least once a week.

+Date: 9.6.25 - Subject: Brainstorming.
+This week was mostly focused on brainstorming ideas for our project.
+We have thought of a lot of things, and are leaning towards an idea that merges our top three.
+I did not really run into any technical issues this week, so I have nothing to note from that regard.